Skip to content

 Brokers’ Negligence

 He regularly acts for and against Insurance Brokers.
-Recent cases have included:
+In addition to the cases above, recent cases have included:

 • British Gymnastics v Zurich, Brit & Perkins Slade [2017] EWHC 2500 (Comm) – Ben acted for brokers in this long running multi-million pound coverage dispute arising from cover issued to the British Gymnastics Association.
 Issues arose relating to cover, non-disclosure, claims made policies, the practice in the Lloyds Market, brokers’ duties, and causation.